 I would not believe it if I did not see it with my own eyes.
 And do not even try to bother telling him you already have cheese at home when he wants to take another kind of Gruyère at the grocery store.
 It is just simply not the same.

-He's not into small talk.
+My Swiss boyfriend is not into small talk.

 And it is great.
 If he says something, he really means it and you know he is not going to kill time with small chitchat, trying to impress you.